jonlpersson/ed-latimore/site/_drafts/8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 The process of making mastic gum is pretty straightforward – they extract the resin from the tree, let it dry, and then you've got this natural gum-like material.

-In a nutshell, mastic gum is like a natural chewing gum that's been historically valued for its taste and possible health perks, particularly for the digestive system.
+In a nutshell, mastic gum is like a natural chewing gum that's been historically valued for its taste and possible health perks, particularly for the digestive system.&nbsp;

 ## Health benefits and effects of chewing mastic gum